protocol/launchpad/content/en/curriculum/ipfs/ipfs-api.md

 Although accessing the API directly through HTTP requests is a valid approach, there are tools available for the two main programming languages of the IPFS ecosystem: Go (Golang) and JavaScript.

-The main implementation of IPFS is [kubo](hhttps://github.com/ipfs/kubo)(formerly go-ipfs), which allows you to set up your node by spinning up a daemon application written in Go.
-There is also the [JS-IPFS](https://github.com/ipfs/js-ipfs) is an officially supported implementation of IPFS in JavaScript.
+The main implementation of IPFS is [kubo](https://github.com/ipfs/kubo)(formerly go-ipfs), which allows you to set up your node by spinning up a daemon application written in Go.
+[JS-IPFS](https://github.com/ipfs/js-ipfs) is an officially supported implementation of IPFS in JavaScript.
 You can take three approaches to use these implementations in your application.

 * **Embedded node:** if you want your application to spin up an IPFS node, then use `Go-IPFS` or `JS-IPFS`.
 * **Client:** if you already have a running IPFS node, then you can use a client written in Go or JS to communicate with the node.
 Use [go-ipfs-api](https://github.com/ipfs/go-ipfs-api) for Go, and [js-ipfs-http-client](https://github.com/ipfs/js-ipfs/tree/master/packages/ipfs-http-client) for JS.